Patriot Women Take Tea and a Stand

 Walk to the opposite corner of the parking lot from the Historic Site center.
 The gate in the picket fence takes you behind the Iredell House.
 If the gate is locked, go around to the right past the post office to Church Street.
 Either way, go to the front left of the house, by the street.

 This house built in 1773 became the home of the regional collector of port fees and import taxes, James Iredell, Sr., three years later.
 He also was a part-time lawyer who studied under Patriot leader Samuel Johnston (introduced below) and married his daughter.
+Iredell had a speech impediment.
+Rather than let it stop him from becoming a lawyer, he apparently turned it to his advantage.
 Iredell was late to the idea of independence, though he disagreed with Parliament’s legal moves against the colonies.
 Still, after North Carolina became a state, Iredell served on the supreme court and then was attorney general from 1779-81.
-After the war he became a U.S. Supreme Court justice.
+After the war, he wrote well-read pamphlets in support of the U.S. Constitution.
+He then became a U.S. Supreme Court justice.
 Iredell County, formed in his lifetime, was named for him.
 His son James, Jr., was born here and grew up to become governor of the state.

 The part of the house with a porch front is probably the original section.
 Political discussions would most likely have taken place in the parlor in the back right corner.
 Behind the house are various outbuildings common for nicer homes of the day, such as a kitchen and a smokehouse.